sepiggy/tcpl-kr/README.md

 2. The & operator only applies to objects in memory: variables and array elements.
 It cannot be applied to expressions, constants, or register variables.

 3. The unary operator * is the indirection or dereferencing operator; when applied to a pointer, it accesses the object the pointer points to.

+### 5.2 Pointers and Function Arguments

+### 5.3 Pointers and Arrays
+1. Any operation that can be achieved by array subscripting can also be done with pointers.
+The pointer version will in general be faster but, at least to the uninitiated, somewhat harder to understand.

+2. If pa points to a particular element of an array, then by definition pa+1 points to the next element, pa+i points i elements after pa, and pa-i points i elements before.

+3. If a is an array, pa points to a[0],  pa+i is the address of a[i], and *(pa+i) is the contents of a[i].

+4. An array-and-index expression is equivalent to one written as a pointer and offset.

+5. There is one difference between an array name and a pointer that must be kept in mind.
+A pointer is a variable, so pa=a and pa++ are legal.
+But an array name is not a variable; constructions like a=pa and a++ are illegal.

+6. If one is sure that the elements exist, it is also possible to index backwards in an array; p[-1], p[-2], and so on are syntactically legal, and refer to the elements that immediately precede p[0].
+Of course, it is illegal to refer to objects that are not within the array bounds.